Tal Afar

 Tal Afar (تَلْعَفَر, /ar/; Telafer, تلعفر) is a city in the Nineveh Governorate of northwestern Iraq, located 63 km west of Mosul, 52 km east of Sinjar and 200 km northwest of Kirkuk.
-Its local inhabitants are exclusively Turkmen.
+Its local inhabitants are exclusively Turkmens.

 While no official census data exists, the city, which had previously been estimated to have a population of approximately 200,000, had dropped to 80,000 as of 2007.
-Tal Afar's population is about 45 percent Shia Turkmen, while 55 percent are Sunni Turkmen.
-On 27 April 2025, Baghdad Today reported of an ongoing government initiative to convert Tel Afar District into the 20th governorate of Iraq.
+In 2003, Tal Afar's Turkmen population in the city center was about 55 percent Shia, while 45 percent was Sunni.
+On 27 April 2025, Baghdad Today reported of an ongoing government initiative to convert Tal Afar District into the 20th governorate of Iraq.
 The proposed name of the new governorate is Jazira.

 History

 Prehistory

 10 km southwest of the town of Tal Afar are the mounds of Yarim Tepe which yielded remains from the Halafian culture of the Hassuna, Halaf and Ubaid periods, between 7000 and 4500 BC.